 - Alexa Traffic Rank: It displays the Alexa rank of the sites as you browse.
 It helps you easily the determine the traffic estimate with the help of this extension.

-- Clearly: Without a regular reading habit, you’re no more a blogger.
+- Just read: Without a regular reading habit, you're no more a blogger.
 To be a successful blogger, you need to be an avid reader.
 This extension makes articles insanely readable by removing the clutter.
-This extension is by Evernote.
-It includes the options to change the font size, background color, font family and more.
+With this you can remove the page distractions such as pop ups, ads and comments.
+There is no headache of login.

 - ColorZilla: This tool helps you grab the HEX code of the colors you come across while browsing the web.
 Useful especially when you are designing or applying CSS to your site.